drewalth/Translator/README.md

 A simple language file generator intended to be used with [vue-i18n](https://kazupon.github.io/vue-i18n/), built with [Translate](https://www.npmjs.com/package/translate).
 Please note, this relies on Google Translate, the accuracy of the translations may not be the best.

-First, you must get a Google Cloud Translation API Key.
+First, you must get a Google Cloud Translation API Key, [this guide](https://translatepress.com/docs/automatic-translation/generate-google-api-key/) is a good place to start.

+Once you have your API key, copy the default env file and drop in your token.

 ```
 cp .env.default .env